netlify/zip-it-and-ship-it/README.md

 - `size`: `number`

   The size of the generated archive, in bytes.

+- `isInternalFunction` `boolean`

+  If the function is an internal Netlify function, for example created using a Netlify Integration, this boolean will be true.
+The default is false.

+- `displayName` `string`

+  If there was a user-defined configuration object applied to the function, and it had a `displayName` defined.
+This will be returned here.

 Additionally, the following properties also exist for Node.js functions: